Previous Post: Day 1 – From Sucker Creek Landing To Lafleche Point

 They killed them all.
 And then….I didn’t know anything about that very much because they used to talk about it.
 But I never paid attention, you know.
 When you’re young, you don’t bother to listen or anything like that.
 [Conway 117]

-As detail-free as his account is, it is likely that the vague memory of another story about Anishinaabe-speaking warriors defeating a large Iroquois war party has been changed to fit with local realities, in the same way that various traditional Anishinaabe communities adapted the Nanabush and the Flood myth to fit their local lakes and rivers.
+As detail-free as his account is, it is likely that the vague memory of another story about Anishinaabe-speaking warriors defeating a large Iroquois war party has been changed to fit with local place names, in the same way that various traditional Anishinaabe communities adapted the Nanabush and the Flood myth to fit their local lakes and rivers.

 Here is an account from the 1790s by John Macdonell at the end of which is a brief mention of a large Iroquois war party.
 The island is located in Lake Superior and not Lake Nipissing –

 The incident probably dates to the 1650s or 1660s when the Iroquois (the Five Nations or Haudenosaunee) were at the height of their power.
 It was control of the fur supply that drew them from their home territory on the south shore of Lake Ontario.